Host your Desktop applicationsin Google Cloud Platform

 Navigate to https://console.cloud.google.com/, and click on “Navigation Panel” -> “Compute Engine” -> “VM Instances”.

 2) Select a project if you have one already, or create a new one if you need to do so.

 In this case, I created a project called “VirtualUI Easy Money Manager”.

 Press “Continue” once you are ready.

 3) Click on the “Create” button in the “VM Instances” menu:

-4) Now, we need to configure the VM itself, the important fields here are:
+4) Now, we need to configure the VM itself, the essential fields here are:

 “Name” = The name of the Virtual Machine.